antony-jacob817/Swaralipi-The-Alphabet-of-Motion/README.md

 # 🧠 Running Swaralipi Locally with Qwen

-For our live production deployment on Render, we utilize the Gemini API because cloud-hosting a Large Language Model requires expensive GPU infrastructure.
+For our live production deployment on Hugging Face Spaces, we utilize the Gemini 2.5 Flash API.
+This is because hosting a Large Language Model natively requires expensive GPU infrastructure and exceeds the 16GB RAM limits of free cloud hosting tiers.

 However, Swaralipi was originally designed and tested using the **Qwen** model.
-If you are developing locally and want a completely free, offline, and private AI pipeline, you can easily swap out the Gemini API for a local Qwen instance.
+If you are developing locally and want a completely free, offline, and private AI pipeline (avoiding API limits and cloud dependencies), you can easily swap out the Gemini API for a local Qwen instance.

 ---